 Public Works determined that a full road closure is necessary after carefully reviewing construction impacts, budget, and safety considerations.
 A full road closure reduces the total construction period and reduces overlay costs.
 It also eliminates vibration from traffic during the overlay process, which improves the long-term durability of the surface treatment.

-Madden Bridge 58 is located approximately six miles east of Lake Stevens and about five miles southeast of Granite Falls on Menzel Lake Rd over the Pilchuck River.
+Madden Bridge 58 is located approximately five miles southeast of Granite Falls and six miles east of Lake Stevens on Menzel Lake Rd over the Pilchuck River.
 The 138-foot long three-span bridge was built in 1956 and is showing signs of deterioration due to age.
-Snohomish County Public Works plans to rehabilitate the bridge with new or repaired expansion joints, guardrails, bridge rails, and bearings.
-Crews will also construct a new bridge deck overlay and replace a pavement section near the west bridge approach to reduce future settlement.
-Repairs will reduce maintenance costs and prolong the life of the bridge as well as provide a smoother ride for motorists.
+The county plans to replace guardrails, bridge rails, and bearings, as well as make repairs to the expansion joints.
+Crews will also construct a new bridge deck overlay and replace a pavement section near the west approach to reduce future settlement.
+Repairs will reduce maintenance costs, prolong the life of the bridge, and provide a smoother ride for motorists.